Dorothy Tangney: Senate

-Tangney was elected to the Senate at the 1943 federal election to fill a casual vacancy caused by the death of Bertie Johnston.
+Tangney was elected to the Senate at the 1943 federal election to fill a casual vacancy originally caused by the death of Country Party senator Bertie Johnston; she succeeded Charles Latham who had filled the vacancy on an interim basis.
 She was the first woman elected to the Senate, with her term beginning immediately upon her election; Enid Lyons simultaneously became the first woman elected to the House of Representatives.
 Tangney was sworn in six minutes before Lyons.

 Tangney was re-elected at the 1946, 1951, 1955 and 1961 federal elections, on each occasion being placed first on the ALP's ticket in Western Australia.
 She was defeated at the 1967 election after being relegated to third place on the ticket.
 Her final term ended on 30 June 1968, after just under 25 years in the Senate.
 During this time she was the ALP's only female parliamentarian.
-Tangney's period of service was a record for parliamentary service by woman until surpassed by Kathy Sullivan in 1999 and a record for female senators until surpassed by Marise Payne in 2022.
+Tangney's period of service was a record for parliamentary service by a woman until surpassed by Kathy Sullivan in 1999 and a record for female senators until surpassed by Marise Payne in 2022.
 She was also the first woman to preside over the Senate, serving as a temporary chairman of committees in the early 1960s.